unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 in terms of time-resolved pulses.

-.. _guide_qem_uf:

-"""""""""""""""""""""""""""""""""
-Unitary folding
-"""""""""""""""""""""""""""""""""
-A way to stretch time with respect to noise-related processes is obtained by inserting identity gates.
-These gates can be decomposed in terms of gates already present in the circuit, and their transpose.
-This technique, referred to as :ref:`unitary folding<guide-folding>`, is present in the ``mitiq`` toolchain.
+The effective noise of a quantum circuit can be scaled also at a gate-level, i.e., without requiring a direct control of the  physical hardware.
+For example this can be achieved with the :ref:`unitary folding<guide-folding>` technique, a method which is present in the ``mitiq`` toolchain.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^